Climate Summary for Florida - May 2016

-Table 1: May average temperatures and departures from normal (inches) for select cities.
+Table 1: May average temperatures and departures from normal (˚F) for selected cities.

 Table 2: May precipitation totals and departures from normal (inches) for select cities.

-Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for May is given in the figure below (courtesy of NOAA, NWS).
+Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for May (courtesy of NOAA, NWS).

-Table 4: Breakdown of storm reports submitted in Florida during May (compiled from Southeast Regional Climate Center).
+Table 4: Breakdown of storm reports submitted in Florida during the month of May (Compiled from Southeast Regional Climate Center.)

 Appendix 1: Additional May departures from normal data for Florida locations.

 Appendix 2: Select daily maximum and minimum temperature records (° F) broken during May (compiled from NOAA, NWS).